snowflakedb/SnowAlert/README.md

 For other RPC's, you can also use [External Functions](https://docs.snowflake.com/en/sql-reference/external-functions-introduction) either manually created or through a generic backend like [GEFF](https://github.com/Snowflake-Labs/geff/).

-An partial re-implementation of SnowAlert in JavaScript using Snowflake Tasks and External Functions via GEFF and deployed using Terraform is in [Snowflake-Labs/terraform-snowflake-snowalert](https://github.com/Snowflake-Labs/terraform-snowflake-snowalert/).
+A partial re-implementation of SnowAlert in JavaScript using Snowflake Tasks and External Functions via GEFF and deployed using Terraform is in [Snowflake-Labs/terraform-snowflake-snowalert](https://github.com/Snowflake-Labs/terraform-snowflake-snowalert/).

 ## License